microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 The module support in Javascript is much more syntactically forgiving than Typescript's module support.
 Most combinations of assignments and declarations are supported.

+TODO: Enumerate the kinds of modules and things

 ## Object literals are open-ended